 Choices of Crowning System

 Crowning is typically used for large-tonnage, high-strength press brakes because the tonnage of the machine is directly proportional to the demand for deflection compensation.

 However, compensation can also be used for press brakes with lower tonnage.

 The longer the length of the workbench and the ram of the press brake, the greater the deflection of the machine.

-The commonly used crowning methods include hydraulic crowning and mechanical crowning.
+There are two commonly used crowning methods: hydraulic crowning and mechanical crowning.